Root number of the twists of an elliptic curve: Proof of the main theorem

 \subsection{Acknowledgment}

 This article is based on results obtained by the author in her PhD thesis \cite{Desjardinsthese}.
 She is grateful to Marc Hindry for his excellent supervision.
 She thanks David Rohrlich for carefully reading a previous version of this work.
-She also wishes to thank Samuele Anni, Vladimir Dokchitser and Anthony V\'arilly-Alvarado for helpful conversations.
+She also wishes to thank Samuele Anni, Vladimir Dokchitser, Anthony V\'arilly-Alvarado and Adam Morgan for helpful conversations, and the anonymous referee for useful suggestions.
+The author was supported by the Max Planck Institut f\"ur Mathematik in Bonn.

 \end{otherlanguage}